-- 1. The minor segment per degree programme covers 30 three-year bachelor's degree programme.
+- 1. The minor segment per degree programme covers 30 credits in the three-year bachelor's degree programme.
 The minors are intended to broaden and/or deepen the professional competences from the major.
-What you choose may not overlap with the major and must be at least at the higher professional education level. - The content of the minor segment may be provided for within or outside of the degree programme, as follows: - a. minors within your own or from another accredited programme/institution for higher education in the Netherlands or abroad: - b. elective units at the present or another accredited higher education degree programme/institution: - c. study units of the major of another accredited degree programme at our or another accredited institution of higher education; - d. special tasks. - 3.
-In the EP (appendix 2), you can see whether and if so, which certain periods have been reserved for minors.
-Here, you can also find more information about the minors and elective units provided by the Sport Studies | International Sport Management degree programme. - 4.
-The minors and elective units for which the Exam Board has granted prior approval are listed on the Student Portal. - 5.
+What you choose may not overlap with the major and must be at least at the higher professional education level. - 2.
+The content of the minor segment may be provided for outside of the degree programme, as follows: - a. minors from another accredited programme/institution for higher education in the Netherlands or abroad: - b. an internship at home and abroad; - c. elective units at the present or another accredited higher education degree programme/institution; - d. study units of the major of another accredited degree programme at our or another accredited institution of higher education; - e. special tasks. - 3.
+In the EP (appendix 2), you can see whether and if so, which certain periods have been reserved for minors. - 4.
+The minors and elective units for which the Exam Board has granted prior approval are listed on the Student Portal: minor and elective list THUAS - 2.
 You must ask permission from the Exam Board for how you want to give substance to the minors (see article 1.3).
 You make this request at least 15 working days before the start of the relevant minor or elective unit.
 This method also applies if you want exemption from a minor on the basis of previous results in another degree programme.
-You do not need to seek permission for the minors and elective units listed in paragraph 4. - 6.
+You do not need to seek permission for the minors and elective units listed in paragraph 4. - 3.
 For an elective unit that you complete with a special task (see paragraph 2.e), you can receive three credits if your assessment is satisfactory.
 You may not receive financial compensation or support from the Student Support Fund for the special task in question.
-You must justify the choice in terms of content and the Exam Board determines the way in which you must demonstrate that you have completed the task with satisfactory results. - 7.
+You must justify the choice in terms of content and the Exam Board determines the way in which you must demonstrate that you have completed the task with satisfactory results. - 4.
 An elective unit that you complete with an internship must be substantively justified.
 The Exam Board determines the manner in which this justification must take place.